Chanuka Candles Lit for Less than Half an Hour

 Translated and adapted by Rav Eliezer Kwass

-May one light Chanuka candles with a blessing if he plans to extinguish them before they will have burned for half an hour?
-(This situation is relevant to soldiers who go out on maneuvers right after dark, or to those who must leave home right after lighting but do not want to leave behind burning candles in an empty house.)
+May one light with a berakha if he plans to extinguish his Chanuka candles before they will have burned for a half hour?
+This situation is relevant to soldiers who go out on maneuvers right after dark, and to those who must leave home right after lighting but do not want to leave behind burning candles in an empty house.

 1. Shabbat 22b: Is the mitzva LIGHTING the candles (hadlaka osa mitzva) or PLACING them in their proper location (hanacha osa mitzva)?
-The gemara offers a list of practical differences that arise from these two approaches, including the question of whether one may light inside and then bring the lit candles out to their proper place.
-The gemara (Shabbat 23a) concludes that lighting is the essential mitzva.
+The gemara offers a list of practical differences which arise from these two approaches, including the question of whether one may light inside and then bring the lit candles out to their proper place.
+On Shabbat 23a the gemara concludes that lighting is the essential mitzva.

-2. Shabbat 21a: If the candles are extinguished, does one have to relight them (kavta zakuk la)?
+2. Shabbat 21a: If the candles go out, does one have to relight them (kavta zakuk la)?
 Rav Chisda and Rav believe that one completes his obligation upon lighting the candles and need not relight them if they go out (ein zakuk la).
-According to Rav Huna, however, the candles must be kept lit, similar to the law of mezuza, in which one's responsibility is not only to affix it to the door but to ensure that it remains there as well.
+According to Rav Huna, however, the candles must be kept lit, similar to the law of mezuza, in which one's responsibility is not only to affix one to the door but to ensure that it remains there as well.
 The gemara concludes, and the Rishonim rule, that if the candles go out one need NOT relight them.

-The gemara presents these two issues independently; they can also be seen as logically distinct (e.g., the mitzva might be to situate the lit candles in their proper place, but if they then go out we might still not be obligated to relight them).
+The gemara presents these two issues independently; they can also be seen as logically distinct, i.e., the mitzva might be to situate the lit candles in their proper place, but if they then go out we might still not be obligated to relight them.
 The first dispute (lighting vs. placing) refers to our initial obligation, and the second (relighting) is about whether we must prolong this situation.
-Rav Yosef Karo (Shulchan Arukh OC 673:2), though, connects the two causally and says, "The mitzva is to light, and THEREFORE if the candles go out before their time one need not relight them."
-Apparently, "lighting" indicates to him a one-time act that can be accomplished in a moment and then left, while "placing" means creating a situation (candles lit in their proper place) that must be perpetuated.
+Rav Yosef Karo in the Shulchan Arukh (OC 673:2), though, connects the two causally and says, "The mitzva is to light, and THEREFORE if the candles go out before their time one need not relight them."
+Apparently, "lighting", to him, indicates a one-time act that can be accomplished in a moment and then left, while "placing" means creating a situation (candles lit in their proper place) that must be perpetuated.

 "Light for half an hour" BUT "no need to relight"?

 The time for lighting is from nightfall until travel in the marketplace finishes for the day (ad she-tichleh regel min ha-shuk, Shabbat 21b).
 This time is estimated to be about a half hour.
 According to the opinion that the candles must be relit if they go out, this makes perfect sense in that it teaches us how long they must stay lit.
 However, the view that the candles need not be relit now becomes difficult to understand.
-Doesn't the law of "until travel in the marketplace finishes" imply that if the candles were extinguished beforehand, then they must be lit again?
+Doesn't "until travel in the marketplace finishes" imply that if the candles went out before, then they must be lit again?